-  Be a Citizen Scientist and report your bird observations.
-Get involved with Project Feeder Watch at www.birds.cornell.edu/pfw/.
-Set up your bird feeders and report on what birds you see in the winter!
-Join in the Great Backyard Bird Count at http://www.birdsource.org/gbbc/kids, it happens every year in February!
+Be a community scientist and report your bird observations.
+Get involved with Project Feeder Watch: Set up your bird feeders and report on what birds you see in the winter!
+You can also join in the Great Backyard Bird Count, which happens every year in February!

-Sponsor one of Portland Audubon’s Education Birds.
+Sponsor one of the Audubon Society of Portland’s education birds.
 Ask for it for your birthday.
-As an adoptive “parent” you receive a color photo and button of your bird, a Wild Thing Sponsor Certificate, a personal history and general information on the species of your bird.
+As an adoptive “parent,” you receive a color photo and button of your bird, a Wild Thing Sponsor Certificate, a personal history and general information on the species of your bird.
 Your name will also be on the sponsor bird list on your bird’s cage!